-Programs listed in the Table 30 are funded under the City's Transportation Capital Improvement Project fund.
-These programs may partially support other capital projects identified elsewhere in the TMP.
+Programs listed in the Table 24 are funded under the City's Transportation Capital Improvement Project fund.
+These programs may partially support other capital projects identified elsewhere in the TMP, including the Prioritized Projects List.

-6.6 FUNDED PROJECTS
+6.6 Prioritized Project List